buildbot/buildbot/master/docs/developer/secrets.rst

                                                 )]

 In the master configuration, the provider is instantiated through a Buildbot service secret manager with the Vault token and the Vault server address.
-Vault secrets provider access the Vault backend asking the key wanted by Buildbot and returns the contained text value.
+Vault secrets provider accesses the Vault backend asking the key wanted by Buildbot and returns the contained text value.
-The SecretInVAult provider allows Buildbot to read secrets in the Vault.
+SecretInVAult provider allows Buildbot to read secrets in the Vault.

 Secret Obfuscation
 ``````````````````